Models

 • negatives_sharing (bool) – Apply negative sharing in calculating sampled logits.
 Default: False.

-• optimizer_factory (Optional[OptimizerFactory]) – Optimizer factory.
-Default: None.
+• optimizer_factory (OptimizerFactory) – Optimizer factory.
+Default: FatOptimizerFactory.

 • lr_scheduler_factory (Optional[LRSchedulerFactory]) – Learning rate schedule factory.
 Default: None.